edlins/libPCA9685/README.md

         ----------------------------------------------------------------
         int PCA9685_initPWM(int fd, int addr, int freq);
         ----------------------------------------------------------------
         fd:          integer file descriptor for an I2C bus
         addr:        integer I2C slave address of the PCA9685 (default "0x40")
         freq:        integer PWM frequency for the PCA9685 (24 - 1526, in Hz)
-        returns an integer, zero for success, non-zero for failure
+        returns:     an integer, zero for success, non-zero for failure

         Performs an all-devices software reset on an I2C bus, turns off all PWM outputs on a PCA9685 device, sets the PWM frequency on the